apache/beam/beam-site/contribute/contribution-guide.md

 During review, committers will patch in your PR, generate the static `content/`, and review the changes.

-#### Committing website changes
+#### Committing website changes (committers only)

 Follow the same committer process as above, but using repository `apache/beam-site` and branch `asf-site`.

-In addition, the committer is responsible for doing the final `jekyll build` to generate the static content, so follow the instructions above to install `jekyll`.
+In addition, the committer is responsible for doing the final `bundle exec jekyll build` to generate the static content, so follow the instructions above to install `jekyll`.

+This command generates the `content/` directory.
+The committer should add and commit the content related to the PR.

+	$ git add content/<files related to the pr>
+	$ git commit -m "Regenerate website"

+Finally you should merge the changes into the `asf-site` branch and push them into the `apache` repository.